-Maryland Housing Programs Description Rental Housing Program The Department's Rental Housing Program aims to rehabilitate or create rental housing.
-A portion of the federal HOME moneys administered by the State may be allocated along with the Rental Housing Program funds.
-Partnership Rental Housing Program The purpose of the Partnership Rental Housing Program is to expand the supply of affordable housing for low-income households.
-Projects financed through the Partnership Rental Housing Program typically involve a partnership between State and local governments.
+Maryland Housing Programs Description Rental Housing The Department's Rental Housing Program aims to rehabilitate or create rental housing.
+A portion of the federal HOME moneys Program administered by the State may be allocated along with the Rental Housing Program funds.
+Partnership Rental Housing Program The purpose of the Partnership Rental Housing Program is to expand the supply of affordable housing for low-income households Projects financed through the Partnership Rental Housing Program typically involve a partnership between State and local governments.
 Maryland Mortgage Program The Maryland Mortgage Program (MMP) provides 30-year fixed-rate home loans to eligible homebuyers purchasing in Maryland.
 Loan terms are competitive with other home loan products on the market, but what makes MMP unique is the range of associated financial incentives and other assistance that, for many homebuyers, means the difference between being able to purchase and continuing to rent.
-Maryland Housing Rehabilitation Program - Single Family The purpose of the Maryland Housing Rehabilitation Program is to preserve and improve single family properties and one-to-four- unit rental properties.
+Maryland Housing Rehabilitation Program - Single Family The purpose of the Maryland Housing Rehabilitation Program is to preserve and improve single family properties and one-to-four unit rental properties.
 It is a program designed to bring properties up to applicable building codes and standards.
 Section 811 Project Rental Assistance Program The Maryland Department of Housing and Community Development will award Section 811 Project Rental Assistance funds to eligible projects in conjunction with the administration of its existing financing programs, including the award of federal Low-Income Housing Tax Credits and State Rental Housing fund.
 Community Legacy Program Provides local governments and community development organizations with funding for essential projects aimed at strengthening communities through activities such as business retention and attraction, encouraging homeownership and commercial revitalization.

-and Policy toolsDescriptionThe Multifamily Bond Program purpose is to increase the construction and rehabilitation of multifamily rental housing for familieMultifamily Bondwith limited incomes.
-Tax-exempt bonds and notes provide construction and permanent financing and leverage federal Low-ProgramIncome Housing Tax Credits.
-Multifamily Bond with limited incomes.
-Tax-exempt bonds and notes provide construction and permanent financing and leverage federal Low- Program Income Housing Tax Credits income nousing rax creatis.
-The Rental Housing Works is subordinate gap financing to be used solely for projects financed using the Maryland Department o Rental Housing Works Housing and Community Development's Multifamily Bond Program and 4% Low Income Housing Tax Credits.
-The NHF is a new affordable housing production program that will complement existing Federal, State and local efforts to increa National Housing Trust and preserve the supply of decent, safe and sanitary affordable housing for extremely low-income (ELI) and very low-income Fund households (VLI).
+Maryland Financing and Policy tools Description The Multifamily Bond Program purpose is to increase the construction and rehabilitation of multifamily rental housing for families Multifamily Bond with limited incomes.
+Tax-exempt bonds and notes provide construction and permanent financing and leverage federal Low- Program Income Housing Tax Credits.
+The Rental Housing Works is subordinate gap financing to be used solely for projects financed using the Maryland Department of Rental Housing Works Housing and Community Development's Multifamily Bond Program and 4% Low Income Housing Tax Credits.
+The NHF is a new affordable housing production program that will complement existing Federal, State and local efforts to increase National Housing Trust and preserve the supply of decent, safe and sanitary affordable housing for extremely low-income (ELI) and very low-income Fund households (VLI).
 The Maryland Affordable Housing Trust promotes affordable housing for households earning less than 50% of area or Statewide Maryland Affordable median income.
-Funding can be used for capital costs, providing financial assistance for nonprofit-developers, supportive service Housing Trust and operating expenses of affordable housing developments.
-Independent Living Tax Credit provides property owners a tax credit up to \$5,000 for renovation costs for accessibility Tax Credit purposes.
-Sustainable The National Housing Trust Fund (HTF) is a new affordable housing production program that will complement existing Federal, Communities State and local efforts to increase and preserve the supply of decent, safe and sanitary affordable housing for extremely lowincome (ELI) and very low-income households (VLI).
+Funding can be used for capital costs, providing financial assistance for nonprofit-developers, supportive services Housing Trust and operating expenses of affordable housing developments.
+Independent Living The Independent Living Tax Credit provides property owners a tax credit up to \$5,000 for renovation costs for accessibility Tax Credit purposes.
+Sustainable The National Housing Trust Fund (HTF) is a new affordable housing production program that will complement existing Federal, Communities State and local efforts to increase and preserve the supply of decent, safe and sanitary affordable housing for extremely low- income (ELI) and very low-income households (VLI).
 Opportunity Zones A federal program that provides funds to the State and certain local governments to promote affordable housing actives.
 HOME funds may be used to finance the construction, acquisition, and rehabilitation of rental housing, owner-occupied housing, and special needs housing such as group homes.

-i Individual Tax Identification Number (ITIN) Mortgage Products allow individuals to apply for a mortgage by using an ITIN, instead of a social security number or green card.
+&lt;sup>i Individual Tax Identification Number (ITIN) Mortgage Products allow individuals to apply for a mortgage by using an ITIN, instead of a social security number or green card.